-- 4. Criminal Background History Check

-- a.
-After completing the first steps of the admissions process and it is determined that you meet the admissions criteria, the Dean of Health Professions will have a letter sent to you regarding completion of the Criminal History Background Check (CHBC).
+- 4. After completing the first steps of the admissions process and it is determined that you meet the admissions criteria, the Dean of Health Professions will have a letter sent to you regarding completion of the Criminal History Background Check (CHBC).
 The letter will provide you the information needed to complete the process electronically.
 This check must be completed within five days of receipt of the letter.
 It is imperative that candidates understand that the CHBC is requirement of the accreditation agency of our clinical education centers and not of Bergen Community College.
 The applicant is to read and follow the Division of Health Professions policy for criminal history background checks, most especially since the outcome of this report affects admissions into this program.
 The cost for the background check is the responsibility of the student.

 - 5. HESI Admission Assessment

 - a.
 When all prerequisite courses are successfully completed and a minimal GPA of 2.5 is attained, and a clear background check is received, the applicant will be invited to take the HESI Examination.
 You will receive a letter providing the information needed to register for the examination.
 This exam is given by an outside testing agency.
 All costs associated with this examination are the responsibility of the student.

 - b.
 Admissions Exam Modules include

 - i.
 Reading comprehension

 - ii.
 Vocabulary

 - iii.
 Grammar

 - iv.
 Math

 - v.
 Science

 - 1. Biology (for high school students only)

 - 2. Anatomy and Physiology (for college students)

 - 3. Chemistry

 - vi.
 Personality Profile

 - vii.
 Learning Style

-Transfer Policy:
+Transfer Policy

 Student's transcripts will be evaluated on a program-by-program basis.
 Credit for courses taken at other Colleges outside the Respiratory Care curriculum will follow the policies established by Bergen Community College admissions office.
+Respiratory care courses taken at other institutions are not transferable into the Bergen Community College Respiratory Care Program.